How the Royal Charter Gale shaped the shipping forecast

 Many in the scientific establishment doubted that weather could be predicted in any meaningful way.
 However, the government permitted Fitzroy to test his science of weather forecasting and establish a storm warning service.

 In February 1861, the first warning was issued using a combination of cones and drums hoisted on a mast to warn vessels both in harbour and along the coast of an approaching gale.
 On the Tyne, the warning was disregarded and many lives were lost, however its accuracy ensured that further warnings were heeded and the scheme was widely popular.

 Long lasting legacy

 Fitzroy became a hero to the maritime community and the Royal National Lifeboat Institution (RNLI).
 Although there was no involvement of the RNLI in the Royal Charter storm as the RNLI did not have a boat in Anglesey until 1868, the forecasts helped protect many lives including RNLI lifeboat crews.

 Today, we work in partnership with the RNLI when handling a range of weather related events.

 There are memorials to the Royal Charter on the headland at Point Alerth, Anglesey and at the RNLI Gwylfan Moelfre Sea Watch Centre.
 Moelfre lifeboat station was founded in 1868 and the dangerous nature of the Anglesey coastline has resulted in its lifeboat crews being awarded 37 medals for gallantry.

 The storm warning service is the longest running national forecasting service in the world – now known as the iconic shipping forecast – provided by the Met Office on behalf of the maritime and coastguard agency.

-The uninterrupted service is 150 years old this year.
+The uninterrupted service was 150 years old in 2017.
 On reaching such a milestone, it is worth remembering the Royal Charter gale, and its significance in terms of forecasting, and the origins of the Met Office as a source of lifesaving warnings.